Table of Contents

 Essential Tips for a Smooth Rhinoplasty Recovery

-Successful recovery hinges on actively following medical advice and adopting healing-friendly habits.
+Successful rhinoplasty recovery hinges on actively following medical advice and adopting healing-friendly habits.
 Here are surgeon-recommended tips for a smooth recovery:

 • Sleep with your head elevated on multiple pillows or a wedge pillow to reduce swelling.